nuxt/website-v2/content/en/guides/internals-glossary/nuxt.md

 Position: 9
 ---

 You might want to use your own server with your middleware and your API.
 That's why you can use Nuxt.js programmatically.
-You can see programmatic examples at [examples/programmatic](https://github.com/nuxt/nuxt.js/tree/dev/examples/programmatic/scripts).

 ## Nuxt Constructor